 Would the reasonable person have taken the precautions given the likelihood and seriousness of the risk?
-Again, evidence in the form of previous cases and industry practice would be brought to show that a reasonable person would, or would not have, taken those precautions.
+Again, evidence from previous cases and industry practice would be brought to show that a reasonable person would or would not have taken those precautions.

-Therefore when establishing a breach of duty of care the courts apply the concepts of causation, foreseeability, preventability and reasonableness to the case in question.
+Therefore, when establishing a breach of duty of care, the courts apply the concepts of causation, foreseeability, preventability and reasonableness to the case in question.